Splash Entertainment: Management buyout (2013–2022)

 MoonScoop Entertainment, LLC.'s parent company, MoonScoop, entered administration in Paris courts in July 2013, but this did not affect the operations of the US company.
 In November, Mike Young filed a $5 million lawsuit against MoonScoop's US holding division for a violation of contract, deeming that his business attempted to purchase out MoonScoop's stake in MoonScoop Entertainment, LLC., but wouldn't let him do so.
 Young also claimed that he was completely unaware of MoonScoop's financial issues until the day the news were reported.

 On January 27, 2014, Dargaud, through their fully owned subsidiary Ellipsanime, purchased MoonScoop's assets, and a week later on February 3, Mike Young purchased out Ellipsanime's 51% share in MoonScoop Entertainment, LLC., and rebranded the company as Splash Entertainment, LLC.

 Partnership with Cyber Group Studios (2022–2025)

 On June 13, 2022, Splash Entertainment announced they would form a joint-venture with French studio Cyber Group Studios called CyberSplash Entertainment.
 The two companies expanded their partnership in February 2023 to include worldwide distribution rights to Splash's TV catalog.
+Following the bankruptcy and liquidation of the studio on April 28, 2025, the distribution rights to Splash Entertainment's catalog all reverted back to Mike Young and his team.